testo301/BehaviouralCloning/writeup_template.md

 3. Architecture proposed by https://comma.ai/ company, building on similar concept to the NVIDIA model.
 [Self Steering GH](https://github.com/commaai/research/blob/master/SelfSteering.md) related to the paper arxiv.org/abs/1608.01230

-After checking the articles recommended in the submission of the traffic light project, ELU activation proves to be a better choice than leaky RELU.
+After checking the articles recommended in the submission of the traffic light project, ELU activation proved to be a better choice than RELU or leaky RELU.

 1. The first minimalistic approach didn't tackle more complex curves appropriately.
 2. The second choice took a long time to train the first epoch on the small data sample.
 3. The third choice provided a model that trained through the first epoch in a reasonable time and readily provided a model that was able to drive itself (except stepping on a right lane line and then recovering on one of the more complex turns).

-Given tangible results after the first quick training round, the third Comma.AI based model was chosen.
+Given tangible results after the first quick training round, the third Comma.AI-based model was chosen.

 The model consists of the convolutional layers with varying filter sizes, ELU activation layers, fully connected layers and the dropout layers with varying probability levels.
 The data is normalized in the model using a Keras lambda layer